 There is only one God and that is Jesus the divine human.
 There can be only one God by the nature of what the divine is.
 The divine is omnipotent and omnipresent, and there can only be One who has this power and quality.
 If there were two then neither would be omnipotent or omnipresent.
 (The slightest thought of two gods, as some have falsely held on earth, is utterly abhorrent to angels and good spirits).
 God is in the human form; He is the perfect human from creation, always has and always will be.
 Before the resurrection in the Old Testament in the Bible He was known as Jehovah; after the resurrection He is known as Jesus Christ who is the same one God as Jehovah, except with a new human.
 After the resurrection He took on a new human which is Jesus.
 He took on a new human because He was born as a baby from the womb in the world like other humans, and as He grew up He removed all hereditary evil from his body to the point that He so purified that He made His human divine in the resurrection.

 We humans are made “in His image” meaning we are human because He is human, except He is infinite and divine and we are finite and human beings with a soul.
 It is a universal principle that all things created by the divine repeat the form of the divine.
 Because His form is repeated in everything, we are in the human form, and the human form is a universal form in the universe.
-In its actual shape and structure the whole of the universe is in a complete human in all of its parts and organs and in every minutest detail.
-This is known as he Grand Man, which is Jesus in His macro, and so it is true that we are in the body of Jesus.
-Even the animal kingdom, the plant kingdom and the mineral kingdom derive their nature from the human form though they are, in sequence, more remote forms of it.
+In its actual shape and structure the whole of the universe is a complete human in all of its parts and organs in every minutest detail.
+This is known as the Grand Man, which is Jesus in His macro, and so it is true that we are in the body of Jesus.
+Even the animal kingdom, the plant kingdom and the mineral kingdom derive their nature from the human form, though they are (each in turn) more remote forms of it.
 Another way in which everything that exists reflects the form of God is that for anything to exist, it can only do so by being in equilibrium – as is the divine human.
 (See articles in the this blog on the universal nature of the human form).
 If one were able to see the whole of heaven you would see that it is composed of heavenly societies that correspond to all the parts and organs of the human body.

 Here is a concise explanation showing how and why it is that the Lord entered the innermost of all things in the resurrection.
 As I have shown in other articles, such as the ones on infinite minuteness and the ones on the glorification – the form of the creator is repeated in each and everything He created.
 We can readily see this in two ways, one is that the human form is a universal form in both the natural and spiritual worlds.
 If one were able to see the whole of heaven you would see it is in he shape of the Grand Man (Jesus who is God), and all things in it interrelate in the the way all the parts of the body interrelate and function for one overall purpose.
 The human form is the highest form in the universe and even things of lesser degree like the animal kingdom, plant and mineral are remote forms of the human form in their dynamics.
 So since Jesus Became the human of God in the resurrection in that process He became the universal human, the Grand Man, when He resurrected.